 Document Details - Blackburn with Darwen Local Plan Content The Local Plan will contain the overall spatial strategy for the Borough and set out the quantum of development for housing and economic development requirements.
 It will provide details on allocations across a range of land uses with a key focus on housing and employment land and any necessary supporting infrastructure.
 It will also provide topic-based development management policies.
 Status The Local Plan will be a Development Plan Document and provide a single information point for the Council's key land use policies.
 Geographical Coverage Borough wide Chain of conformity The Local Plan will conform to national policies and guidance.
-Local Plan Production Arrangements Lead Team Growth Team Management Arrangements The draft Local Plan will be subject to review and approvals by the Executive Board.
+Local Plan Produ Local Plan Production Arrangements Lead Team Growth Team Management Arrangements The draft Local Plan will be subject to review and approvals by the Executive Board.
 There will be a requirement for formal approval of certain stages by Council.
 Resources Resource implications will be met from within existing Growth Team budgets.
 Consultation Arrangements Consultation will be undertaken in line with the SCI and the relevant planning regulations.

-Timetable Preparation (Regulation 18) Scoping the issues and options for the Local Plan and commission initial key evidence base January - December 2018 Consult on Issues and Options February - April 2019 Consider responses to Issues and Options May - July 2019 Commissioning and delivery of additional evidence base to inform emerging draft plan, site selection process & policy development January 2019 - June 2020 Consult on draft Local Plan under Regulation 18 September 2020 Production of supporting technical papers for Publication Draft Local Plan November - January 2021 Publication (Regulations Consult on Publication Draft Local Plan March - May 2021 19/20) Consider responses to Publication Draft and finalise Submission Draft May - August 2021 Submission (Regulation 22) Submit Local Plan for examination September 2021 Examination (Regulations 23/24/25) Process run by a Planning Inspector from the Planning Inspectorate (includes consultation on any Main Modifications to the Plan prior to receipt of the final report from the Planning Inspector).
-November 2021 onwards (Planning Inspectorate estimate a period of at least six to eight months for the examination stage) 2 Adoption (Regulation 26) Formal Adoption by the Council Summer 2022
+Timetable Preparation (Regulation 18) Scoping the issues and options for the Local Plan and commission initial key evidence base January - December 2018 Consult on Issues and Options February - April 2019 Consider responses to Issues and Options May - July 2019 Commissioning and delivery of additional evidence base to inform emerging draft plan, site selection process & policy development January 2019 - December 2020 Consult on draft Local Plan under Regulation 18 January - February 2021 Production of supporting technical papers for Publication Draft Local Plan March - December 2021 Publication (Regulations Consult on Publication Draft Local Plan January - February 2022 19/20) Consider responses to Publication Draft and finalise Submission Draft March - June 2022 Submission (Regulation 22) Submit Local Plan for examination June - July 2022 Examination (Regulations 23/24/25) Process run by a Planning Inspector from the Planning Inspectorate (includes consultation on any Main Modifications to the Plan prior to receipt of the final report from the Planning Inspector).
+July 2022 onwards (Planning Inspectorate estimate a period of 12 months for the examination stage) Adoption (Regulation 26) Formal Adoption by the Council Summer 2023

-$^{^2}$ See Procedural Practice in the Examination of Local Plans, Planning Inspectorate June 2016 (4th Edition)
+&lt;sup>2 See Procedural Practice in the Examination of Local Plans, Planning Inspectorate February 2021 (7th Edition)